tengweiherr/Affiliate-manager/README.md

 # :moneybag: CommissionCalculator

 ## :rocket: Project Background
 This project is built to manage and calculate the commission and profit gained from a fund investment.
-It shorten the calculation time by **600%** from 30+ mins to 3 seconds.
+It shortens the calculation time by **600%** from 30+ mins to 3 seconds.

 ## :computer: Tech deployed